Bootstrapping Globally Optimal Variational Calculus Solutions: Introduction

 From this it is clear that adding $\bfepsilon$ to ${\bf y}^*$ can only increase cost in (\ref{epsiloneffect}).
 The same argument does not apply to the cost $\int_{t_1}^{t_2} \|\dot{\bf y}\| \, dt$ because the square root prevents the integral from acting directly on $\dot{\bfepsilon}$.
 That said, the Cauchy-Schwarz inequality provides the bound

 Substituting the minimal solution for the problem with integrand $\|\dot{\bf y}\|^2$ into the right hand side then provides an upper bound for the minimal solution to the variational problem with integrand $\|\dot{\bf y}\|$.
 And substituting the minimal solution for the problem with integrand $\|\dot{\bf y}\|^2$ into the cost with integrand $\|\dot{\bf y}\|$ provides an upper bound on the cost of the global minimizer for that problem.
+In Section 2, it will be shown that this second upper bound is in fact the global minimum.

 In other words, changing the original problem by an appropriate choice of $\Phi$ can preserve the E-L necessary conditions while making it easy to guarantee global optimality of the solution to the new problem.
 Though it is not obvious using elementary arguments that the global optimality of the new problem guarantees it for the original problem, such statements are made in differential geometric settings.
-This issue will be revisited without geometry in the next section.
+This issue will be revisited without geometry in Section \ref{suffelsec}.
+But first a small detour will be taken to discuss variational problems for which the resulting optimal trajectories lack regularity (i.e., they are non-Lipschitz), and for which the E-L equations are not necessary conditions.